EMJzero/Timeloop-Experiments/README.md

     ```
     git clone https://github.com/EMJzero/Timeloop-Experiments.git
     ```
--   Install Accelergy's estimation tables for IMC:
+-   Install Accelergy's estimation tables:
     ```
+    accelergyTables -r Timeloop-Experiments/transformer_gemmini/free_data
     accelergyTables -r Timeloop-Experiments/transformer_pim/PIM_estimation_tables
     ```
-    Remember now that to modify any metric fetched from those tables, the path above is where you need to modify them, ignore the copy of the same folder under `transformer_pim_backup`.
+    Remember now that to modify any metric fetched from those tables, the path above is where you need to modify them, ignore the copies of the same folders under `transformer_pim_backup`.

 ## Documentation